 Then there is the matter of other people, other spaces, and travel.
 First of all, Marinas are full of other folk, other cats, even dogs, and you need to be okay with that.
 People may, of course, want to adore you.
 That's only right and proper, and you need to be friendly and not a threat to them and their often clueless offspring, but you need to set limits and you need to be happy with staying close to ship when appropriate.
 Marinas can also be full of large, dangerous, terrifyingly loud equipment that could crush a kitty in a heartbeat.
 Even if you get to go ashore—and many of my compatriots do not—you need to be comfortable with keeping close to home.
 Losing your people or your people losing you would be awful.

-|The collar is not merely a fashion accessory: It give me the power to locate my humans.|
+|The collar is not merely a fashion accessory: It give me the power to locate my humans.

 In that regard, if you'll notice some of my more handsome portraits in this fine publication, you may note a stylish diamond shape hanging from my collar.
 As fashionable as that is, it has a purpose: its a Tile, a bluetooth tracking device.
 With it, the captain can always find me with his phone if he needs me (and, not unimportantly, I can help him FIND his phone by a simple tap on the tile).
 It makes us all feel much more secure.

-But taken all into consideration, if the minor downsides don't bother you, being a Ship's Cat may be a wonderful life choice for you.
+All taken into consideration, if the minor downsides don't bother you, being a Ship's Cat may be a wonderful life choice for you.
 I feel fortunate that my people found me and gave me this opportunity to be with them in so beautiful a place.
 We're happy here aboard ship.
 I think you might be as well.

 Now, if you'll excuse me, the ducks need me for something.
 They're amazingly stupid, but I'm happy to help.
 All part of the Job.